Vitamin A toxicity (also called Hypervitaminosis A) might be one of the reasons eating "too healthily" might actually make you sick.

 A vitamin A detox diet might be temporarily helpful to bring storage levels of vitamin A down (read more about the diet specifics here).
 In the simplest form, such a diet would consist of animal proteins, along with organic grains, as well as white fruits and vegetables (think white rice, white potatoes, cauliflower, parsnips, peeled apples, bananas, pears, etc.).

 Depending on the severity of the toxicity more drastic dietary measures or interventions might be necessary, so always talk to your doctor.
-While there is no quick, easy and accurate testing for vitamin A toxicity, Vitamin A lab testing can give some insight into the issue.
-Experimenting with your diet may perhaps be the most convenient and most insightful.
+A simple blood lab for Vitamin A (available to US clients only) can give some insight into severity of the issue, although from my experience the standard lab range is way too high.
+Experimenting with your diet may also be convenient and insightful.

 Do you have a history of vitamin A toxicity?
 Please share in the comments!